aarpon/hrm_docs/docs/admin/prerequisites.rst

 (Optional) LDAP support
 =======================

-If you plan to configure the HRM to use either :ref:`activedir_auth` or :ref:`ldap_auth`, you will need to install the php-ldap package as well:
+If you plan to configure the HRM to use either :ref:`configure_auth_activedir` or :ref:`ldap_auth`, you will need to install the php-ldap package as well:

 .. tabs::
     .. tab:: Debian